cheeluoqinger/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to Cheer's blog"
 ---
 I'm glad you are here.
 I plan to talk about program form greatest software engineer "Don't be a programmer; be a problem solver." --Joma Tech